GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-1hr/sphinx/what_are_recipes_and_primitives.rst

 For the same generic primitive, the default values for input parameters for NIRI data can be different from the defaults applicable to GMOS data.
-Even the set of available input parameters can be different, though we try to keep things a uniform as possible.
+Even the set of available input parameters can be different, though we try to keep things as uniform as possible.

 Exploring recipes and primitives